devconcept/ng-shopping-cart/assets/styling.md

   selector: 'my-component',
   templateUrl: './my-component.html',
   styleUrls: ['./my-component.css'],
-  encapsulation: ViewEncapsulation.None
-})
+  encapsulation: ViewEncapsulation.None // <-- Set the encapsulation mode in the component metadata })
 export class MyComponent {

 }
 ```

-Using this technique also works because now Angular doesn't add the attribute to your classes but you'll lose **styling modularity** and every class selector you write will leak to other components.
+Using this technique also works because now Angular doesn't add the attribute to your classes but you'll lose **styling modularity** and every css selector you write will leak to other components.

 #### Using css preprocessors